-- 4.1 A material breach of the PCS, or of a Guidance Note classified as Practice Standard, is of itself a ground for complaint under the disciplinary procedures and would amount to strong prima facie evidence of misconduct.
-Such evidence could normally be displaced only if the actuary could show that any departure from strict compliance with any aspect of the PCS or of a Guidance Note had been adequately disclosed and there is reasonable justification for the course of action in question. - 4.2 A failure to comply with a Guidance Note classified, as Recommended Practice is not of itself a ground for complaint under the disciplinary procedures.
-However the determination of a complaint under the disciplinary procedures is likely to take into account any such failure to comply, and whether or not it had been adequately disclosed by the actuary concerned. - 4.3 Action to be taken on discovering a breach of guidance by another member - 4.3.1 On becoming aware of any event which appears to be a material breach by another member of any professional guidance or other guidance, a member must take appropriate action at the earliest opportunity. - 4.3.2 Before taking any action, however, and before discussing the matter with the other member or with the professional body, the member will need to consider whether the matter is protected by confidentiality (see paragraph 2.5).

-- In some circumstances, the member may be able to talk to the other member without breaching confidentiality, but will be prevented from taking the matter any further.

-- A matter which is protected by confidentiality at the time it becomes known to a member may cease to be confidential for many reasons, for example because it becomes a matter of public knowledge or because confidentiality is waived by the person to whom that confidentiality is owed.
+4.1 A material breach of the PCS or of a Guidance Note classified as Practice Standard or of the Act and Rules and Regulations made there under or Other Guidance, is of itself a ground for complaint under the disciplinary procedures and would amount to strong prima facie evidence of misconduct.

+4.2 A failure to comply with a Guidance Note classified as Recommended Practice is not of itself a ground for complaint under the disciplinary procedures.
+However the determination of a complaint under the disciplinary procedures would take into account any such failure.

+4.3 Action to be taken on discovering a breach of guidance by another member

+- 4.3.1 On becoming aware of any event which appears to be a material breach by another member of any professional guidance or other guidance, a member must take appropriate action at the earliest opportunity. - 4.3.2 Before taking any action, however, and before discussing the matter with the other member or with the professional body, the member will need to consider whether the matter is protected by confidentiality (see paragraph 2.5). - In some circumstances, the member may be able to talk to the other member without breaching confidentiality, but will be prevented from taking the matter any further. - A matter which is protected by confidentiality at the time it becomes known to a member may cease to be confidential for many reasons, for example because it becomes a matter of public knowledge or because confidentiality is waived by the person to whom that confidentiality is owed.
 The member must take reasonable steps to secure such a waiver, but if one cannot be obtained, the member should keep sufficient information on the matter to enable appropriate action to be taken if the confidential status subsequently changes. - 4.3.3 In deciding whether a breach of guidance is material, the member may need to exercise judgment.
 A breach which has not led to a materially adverse outcome may be regarded as material if a repetition of it in future could lead to a materially adverse outcome.
 If the member is unsure whether or not a matter is material, the member must seek guidance from the professional body. - 4.3.4 If the member decides that the nature of the breach is such that action is called for, the member must, in the first instance, consider discussing the apparent breach with the other member.
-Possible objectives of having such a discussion include:

-- seeking more information about the matter, so as to form a view whether there has actually been a material breach; and/or - to explore whether the matter is one where the breach can either be mitigated or be rectified entirely by the other member taking remedial action. - 4.3.5 If the member does not consider a discussion to be appropriate, or if the matter is not resolved as a result of such discussions, then, subject to paragraph 4.3.2, the member must refer the matter to the professional body. - 4.4 A member found guilty of misconduct will be liable to disciplinary action as specified in Rule 53 of the Rules of the ASI.
+Possible objectives of having such a discussion include: - seeking more information about the matter, so as to form a view whether there has actually been a material breach; and/or - to explore whether the matter is one where the breach can either be mitigated or be rectified entirely by the other member taking remedial action. - 4.3.5 If the member does not consider a discussion to be appropriate, or if the matter is not resolved as a result of such discussions, then, subject to paragraph 4.3.2, the member must refer the matter to the professional body.

+4.4 A member found guilty of misconduct will be liable to disciplinary action as specified in sections 30, 37 and 38 of the Act.